-1. Prerequisites: Acceptance into S-CAR's MSc. or Ph.D. program and successful completion of either CONF 501 or 801, or permission of the instructor.

-2. Class Format: Classes will follow an interactive seminar format.
-Hence, class attendance, participation, and the completion of relevant readings prior to class are required.

-3. Assessment: A mid-term paper, worth 40% of the final grade, will be due on 21 March 2012.
-A final research design/pilot study, representing 50% of the final grade, will be due on 16 May 2012.
+- 1. Prerequisites: Acceptance into S-CAR's MSc. or Ph.D. program and successful completion of either CONF 501 or 801, or permission of the instructor. - 2.
+Class Format: Classes will follow an interactive seminar format.
+Hence, class attendance, participation, and the completion of relevant readings prior to class are required. - 3.
+Assessment: A mid-term paper, worth 40% of the final grade, will be due on 17 March 2016.
+A final research design/pilot study, representing 50% of the final grade, will be due on 12 May 2016.

 Student participation will be worth 10% of the final grade.
 [Overall in-class participation will determine whether a "borderline" final grade of, for example, B+/A- remains in the B or A category.]

-(a) The midterm paper (10-15 double-spaced pages) will be a response to the statement and corresponding question, "Truth like beauty lies in the eye of the beholder: Implications for conflict, conflict analysis and conflict resolution?"

-(b) The final paper (15-20 double-spaced pages) will be a combined research design/pilot study in which:

-[1] Each student will do a research design; i.e.,

--- identify and discuss WHAT she or he would want to study for a "Directed Reading" (CONF 697), "Research Methods II" (CONF 611), MSc. thesis, or other project, if given the chance, time, and other resources;

--- WHY he or she would want to study it, spelling out its importance or significance for the field, the community, etc.; and

--- HOW she or he would study it, articulating and discussing the concepts, theories, and research methods relevant to solving the problem implied in the "what."
-And then:

-[2] Each student will do a pilot study: "operationalize" a part of the research design by actually studying a very small scale version of it, not just to acquire experience in data generation, collection, processing and analysis, but also to explore the viability ("do-ability") of the more comprehensive research design.
+- (a) The midterm paper ($\underline{10-15}$ double-spaced pages) will be a response to the statement and corresponding question, "Truth like beauty lies in the eye of the beholder: Implications for conflict parties, conflict analysts and conflict resolvers?" - (b) The final paper (15-20 double-spaced pages) will be a combined research design/pilot study in which: - [1] Each student will craft a research design; i.e., - -- Identify and discuss WHAT she or he would like to study for a MSc. thesis or other project, if given the chance, time, and other resources; - -- HOW she or he would study it, articulating and discussing the concepts, theories, approaches and research methods relevant to solving the problem implied in the "what."
+And then: - [2] Each student will conduct a pilot study: "operationalize" a part of the research design by actually studying a very small scale version of it, not just to acquire experience in data generation, collection, processing and analysis, but also to explore the viability ("do-ability") of the more comprehensive research design.

-For example, if one's (a) research design calls for interviewing Palestinians and Israelis about the prospects for "positive peace" in the Middle East, rather than interview hundreds of members of each "identity group," as might be called for in a funded, "statistically representative" version of the project, for the (b) pilot study the student might go to the Johnson Center on the main GMU campus, locate five Palestinian and five Israeli/Jewish GMU students and interview them.
-Again, the objective of the pilot study is to get students to actually apply some of the ideas and techniques they would otherwise only read and hear about in class; i.e., to go beyond their research designs and, on a small scale, actually conduct systematic research into complex conflicts and their constructive handling.
+For example, if one's research design calls for interviewing Palestinians and Israelis about the prospects for "positive peace" in the Middle East, rather than interview hundreds of members of each "identity group," as might be called for in a funded, "statistically representative" version of the project, the student might go to the Johnson Center on the main GMU campus, locate five Palestinian and five Israeli/Jewish GMU students and then interview them.

+Again, the objective of the pilot study is to provide students with an opportunity to actually apply some of the ideas and techniques they would otherwise only read and hear about in class; i.e., to go beyond their research designs and, on a small scale, actually conduct systematic research into complex conflicts and their constructive handling.